 Take Care of Your Child's Teeth

-Your child’s first teeth, or baby teeth, are important.
+It's important to keep your child’s first teeth — or baby teeth — healthy.
 Baby teeth hold space for adult teeth.
-Taking care of your child’s teeth will protect your child from tooth decay (cavities).
+Taking care of your child’s teeth will protect them from tooth decay (cavities).

 Tooth decay can:

 - Make it hard for your child to chew

 - Lead to your child having a harder time in school

 - Create problems with your child’s adult teeth